wmarcinkInt/GramineTest/Documentation/devel/building.rst

 **Install from a Docker container**

 If you opt to custom-build Gramine, you can install Gramine from a Docker container you build that includes an OS packaged with Gramine binaries.
 The container includes everything that's included in the custom installation.
 You must create your own manifest.
-Go to :doc:`docker-image-installation` for more information.
+Go to :doc:`docker-image-installation`.

 Install dependencies
 --------------------